davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 Monterey plate, with a typical abyssal crustal thickness, juxtaposed against a nearly flat thickened lower crustal layer beneath the adjacent Franciscan complex [@Trehu1991; @Nicholson1992].
-These observations directly conflict with the notion that a structurally continuous Monterey Plate constitutes the lower crust beneath the central coastal California and adjacent offshore region.
+These observations directly conflict with the idea that a structurally continuous Monterey Plate constitutes the lower crust beneath central coastal California and the adjacent offshore region.

 Studies proposing a deep Monterey plate stalled slab [e.g. @Furlong1989;
 @Pikser2012] have suggested its translation on significant sub-horizontal fault